Force over Distance: Chapter 22

 “What’s going on?”

 “Quiet.”
-Rush’s voice cracked with strain.
+Rush’s voice frayed with strain.
 “Go do something useful.
-Both of you.”
+Both of ya.”

 “But—”

 Young couldn’t move.
+Couldn’t speak.
 His thoughts were clear, but carried no urgency.
-No link to the physical.
-Something was wrong.
 He tried to remember how to feel upset about it.

 “Colonel,” Rush said again.
 “Everett.”
-Though their open link, the scientist unfolded a search query straight into Young’s mind.
-It ran like lace and ache, barely detectable.
-“Talk to me,” the scientist said.
-His eyebrows were drawn together.
+Though their open link, the scientist unfolded a search query that ran like lace and ache, barely detectable.
+“Talk to me,” he said, his eyebrows drawn together.

 Young couldn’t.
 He was locked in his own mind, unable to do anything other than send a wordless burst of frustration along their open link.

 “Ah.”
-Rush placed a hand against Young’s cheek.
-“Talk to me,” he said, staring straight into Young’s eyes.
-Beneath his words, in that lace he’d laid down, was something else.
+Rush pressed a hand to Young’s cheek.
+“Talk to me,” he said, staring into Young’s eyes.
+Beneath his words, in the lace he’d laid down, was something else.
 A fairy-tale spell.
-Young would forever be trying to talk.
+A compulsion drawing Young toward his lost language.

-Healing his mind, restoring pathways that had shorted out.
+Healing his mind, restoring pathways that’d shorted out.

-//Talk to me.// Rush continued to project with a gentle insistence.
+//Talk to me,// Rush projected with a gentle insistence.

 //What are you doing?// Young was finally able to ask.

 //Fixing things.// The words were light, undemanding. //You’re not so different from Destiny, really.
 Voltage differentials.
 Neuronal impulses.
 It’s all of a piece.// The scientist poured energy into their link.
-His presence eased away the existential horror of what had just happened before it could fully take hold.
+His presence eased away the existential horror of what’d just happened before it could take hold.

-//I’m flattered.// The compulsion to speak was draining away like water.
+//I’m flattered.// The compulsion to speak drained away.

 //You should be.//